The Rokinon 135mm F/2 was Built for Astrophotography

 Low Light Capabilities at F/2.0

 The F/2.0 maximum aperture of the Rokinon 135mm lens offers a chance to collect a serious amount of signal in a single shot.
-This allows for less aggressive camera settings for night photography such as using a lower ISO setting, and even a shorter exposure.
+This allows for less aggressive camera settings for night photography such as using a lower ISO setting and shorter exposure.

 Of course, when it comes to astrophotography, this can create some challenges as well.
 Focusing a “wide open” F/2 lens is demanding of the optics, especially on a field of stars in the night sky.